ClusterHQ/flocker/docs/using/tutorial/moving-applications.rst

 Use ``flocker-deploy`` again to enact the change:

-.. prompt:: bash alice@mercury:~/flocker-tutorial$ auto
+.. prompt:: bash alice@mercury:~/flocker-tutorial$

-   alice@mercury:~/flocker-tutorial$ flocker-deploy 172.16.255.250 minimal-deployment-moved.yml minimal-application.yml
+   flocker-deploy 172.16.255.250 minimal-deployment-moved.yml minimal-application.yml
-   alice@mercury:~/flocker-tutorial$

 ``docker ps`` shows that no containers are running on ``172.16.255.250``: